Long QT syndrome: Arrhythmia termination

 Arrhythmia termination involves stopping a life-threatening arrhythmia once it has already occurred.
 One effective form of arrhythmia termination in individuals with LQTS is placement of an implantable cardioverter-defibrillator (ICD).
 External defibrillation can be used to restore sinus rhythm.
 ICDs are commonly used in patients with fainting episodes despite beta-blocker therapy and in patients who have experienced a cardiac arrest.
 As mentioned earlier, ICDs may also be used in patients considered at high risk of life-threatening arrhythmic events.

+New Treatments in Development

+SGK1 has been shown to modulate cardiac ion channel function and surface expression in the heart.
+When activated, SGK1 acts on cardiac ion channels, and can result in adverse prolongation of the QT interval, a condition known as Long QT Syndrome (LQTS).
+SGK1 is involved in both congenital LQTS (caused by genetic mutations) and acquired (drug-induced) Long QT, both of which can lead to the development of lethal heart arrhythmias.

+In LQTS, SGK1 inhibition addresses the underlying ion channel pathology responsible for abnormal electrical signaling.
+Unlike drugs that directly block ion channels and do not address the underlying pathology or involvement of multiple ion channels, SGK1 inhibition may address the underlying pathology due to electrical and structural remodeling of cardiomyocytes.

+Clinical studies with SGK1 inhibitors are now underway.